 You should always treat every gun as though it is loaded and always keep the muzzle pointed in a safe direction.
 Never rely upon any safety or mechanical device to justify unsafe or careless gun handling.
-In order to assist you in determining the presence of a cartridge in the chamber of your RUGER® LC9TM pistol, and to comply with state laws, the LC9TM is equipped with a loaded chamber indicator.
+In order to assist you in determining the presence of a cartridge in the chamber of your RUGER® LC9® or LC380TM pistols, and to comply with state laws, theses pistols are equipped with a loaded chamber indicator.
 The indicator appears on the top of the slide.
 (See "Nomenclature," p.
 7.)